EagleEatApple/pyside6gl/README.md

 Refine the code and take screenshots

-Upload more folders and all source code in Chapter 2, Chapter 3 and part of Chapter 4
+Upload more folders and all source code in Chapter 2, Chapter 3 and Chapter 4

 ![screenshot](./screenshot/Test-2-1.png)
 ![screenshot](./screenshot/Test-2-2.png)